Puma concolor

 Accessibility

 Extremely difficult.
-Mountain lions are reclusive ambush predators that avoid human activity.
-Seeing one from a vehicle is nearly impossible.
-Even backcountry hikers rarely encounter them.
-Plan any viewing strategy around remote canyon trails during off-peak hours, but manage expectations for zero sightings.
+Mountain lions are reclusive ambush predators that avoid human activity, so vehicle sightings are essentially impossible and even backcountry hikers rarely encounter one.
+Plan any attempt around remote trails during off-peak hours, but manage expectations for zero sightings.

 With kids